ConnorSilvester/cr_std_lib/README.md

     printf("%s\n", string_vector[i]->c_str);
 }

-// You can safely free all previous elements as the data is copied into the vector. cr_std_vector_free(&src);
+// You can safely free all previous elements as the data is copied into the vector cr_std_vector_free(&src);
 cr_std_string_free(&string_1);